RioCantre/robots/README.md

 # Robofriends

 ## Overview
-This project This project aims to allow the users to search and show the possible search input of the available card.
+This project aims to allow the users to search and show the possible search input of the available card.
 It uses backend technologies that reveal status and information.

 ## Demo